The Harvard Crimson

 • 1 profile (longer, interview-driven pieces featuring an artist or cultural figure)

-Articles are pitched out by editors at our weekly Writers' Meetings, which take place on Mondays at 7 p.m.
+Articles are pitched out by editors at our weekly Pitch Meetings, which take place on Mondays at 7 p.m.

 Did you start comping Arts but got distracted?
 Don't sweat it.
 We've kept track of everything you've already written and the articles still count towards your comp.